Traveling Kids and New Foods: Get kids to try new things

 Traveling Kids and New Foods: Eat mostly familiar

-My philosophy on vacation food is to try new things if something looks interesting, but in general we allow the kids to eat as familiar as possible.
+My philosophy on vacation food is to try new things if something looks interesting, but in general, we allow the kids to eat as familiar as possible.
 So, that means lots of pasta (no sauce for chickadee #1), bread, pizza, gelato, and french fries.
 They love continental breakfasts of sweets and breads.
 Even in Morocco sweet stuff was reasonably familiar.
 There are lots of places around the world who will happily make adjustments for children.
 Just ask.

 Traveling Kids and New Foods: Eat to get full

-The goal for meal time is for everyone to leave with a full belly.
+The goal of meal time is for everyone to leave with a full belly.
 Hungry travelers are cranky.
 Let the kids eat pasta and bread to get full and have them take a little nibble off of your plate to introduce them to new foods.
 The less pressure and stress, the more open they are likely to be for trying new things anyway.

 A kids diet high in pasta and bread might not sound like the healthiest idea, but don’t you splurge a little on vacation?
 An extra glass of wine?
 Do you have dessert while on vacation when you don’t usually?